PyRootmap/PyRootmap/README.md

 4. Generate a graphical visualization of the primary root.
 5. On each node of the primary root, append a secondary root, whose initial conditions depend on the state of the respective node.

+For the implementation of this project, two functions were created:

+- growth_function: this function receives the above coordinates, growth rate, time step, deflection index and gravitropism index.
+It returns the new location of the root tip.

+- root_map : This function calculates the new growth direction, given the previous growth direction and the deviation and geotropism rates.

+We use the following libraries :

+ Numpy

+- To create the arrays.
+- Transform values to radians.
+- To calculate sine, cosine, arctangent.
+- To calculate exponential and logarithmic values.
+- To create random values.
+- To calculate the dot product.

+Pandas

+- To create a series of Pandas from a dictionary.

+Matplotlib
+- To plot our root.
+- To establish the limits of the axes of our graph.

 ## Results

 <img src='https://raw.githubusercontent.com/PyRootmap/PyRootmap/main/img/root_v1.png'>